-Having covered major scales, today you'll examine the names of the major keys.
-You'll learn how to recognize the name of a key by the key signature.
-You'll also find out how to recognize a scale from the name of the key.
+Having covered major scales, you'll now examine the names of the major keys.
+You'll learn how to recognize the name of a key by the key signature and how to recognize a scale from the name of the key.

 In this final lesson, you'll examine some of the simple relationships between triads.
 You'll learn how to identify which chord should be used for harmony in simple two chord progressions.

 Marianne Murawski earned her Ph.D. in Music Theory from the University of Maryland, her M.M (master of music) in Music Theory, and her B.A. in Music.
 Her dissertation, Theory through World Music, focused on developing an introductory music theory course that used world music examples.
 She has been teaching courses in music fundamentals, music appreciation, history of rock music, and world music at several colleges and universities.
 She is an active member of the College Music Society, giving presentations at various conferences, including an International Conference in Vienna, Austria.

 This course is geared towards those who have no musical background, those who play but do not read music, or anyone who is interested in understanding the fundamentals of music.
 There are no prerequisites to take this course.